Baldurans/SharedObjectsJS/README.md

 (Depends on the CPU and million other things of course, but to just give you ball park figure.)

 #### How slave handles objects and references?
-Lets say master has object on index X. If you replace that object in master, then in slave it will:
+Let's say master has object on index X. If you replace that object in master, then in slave it will:
 * Just see that properties changed and report it as changed. (in slave it is still reference to same object, while in master it is new object.).
 * It will not see deletion and addition, only change of property values.

 If you use it for OffScreenCanvas case, it should not really be a concern.

-## Example
+## Example of use case
 ```
 // IN Main thread
 const main = new ExampleMasterObjectArray(5);